-Identity charts are a graphic tool that helps students consider the many factors that shape who we are as individuals and as communities.
-They can be used to deepen students’ understanding of themselves, groups, nations and historical and literary figures.
-Sharing their own Identity charts with peers can help students build relationships and breakdown stereotypes.
-In this way, identity charts can be utilized as an effective classroom community-building tool.
+Identity charts are a graphic tool that can help students consider the many factors that shape who we are as individuals and as communities.
+Use identity charts to deepen students’ understanding of themselves, groups, nations, and historical and literary figures.
+Sharing their own identity charts with peers can help students build relationships and break down stereotypes.
+In this way, identity charts can be used as an effective classroom community-building tool.

 Before creating identity charts, you might have the class brainstorm categories we each consider when thinking about the question, “Who am I?”—categories such as our role in a family (e.g., daughter, sister, mother), our hobbies and interests (e.g., guitar player, football fan), our background (e.g., religion, race, nationality, hometown, place of birth), and our physical characteristics.
 If it doesn't come up in discussion as you generate your group list of categories, prompt students with questions that help them think about the following ideas: